-The Algorithmic Nature Group undertakes research on basic and applied topics at the intersection of several disciplines clustered around algorithmic complexity and information theory.
-The group aims at connecting nature and computation through simulation and experimentation with digital systems and small computer programs.
+The Algorithmic Nature Group undertakes fundamental and applied research on topics at the intersection of several disciplines clustered around the concept of algorithmic information.
+It aims at connecting nature and computation through simulation and experimentation with digital systems and small computer programs.

-The Algorithmic Nature Group is the responsible lab for two current major projects: the Online Algorithmic Complexity Calculator (OACC) and the Human Randomness Generation Project.
-The group has also devised the Block Decomposition Method based on algorithmic probability to reconstuct objects from the bottom-up to estimate upper bounds of Kolmogorov complexity and algorithmic randomness.
-Go here for more on publications or here for a list of research interests and other projects.
+The Algorithmic Nature Group is the responsible lab for two major projects: the Online Algorithmic Complexity Calculator (OACC) and the Human Randomness Generation Project, one of the pillars of the concept of Algorithmic Cognition (see Publications).
+The group has also devised the Block Decomposition Method based on algorithmic probability to reconstruct objects from the bottom-up to estimate upper bounds of Kolmogorov complexity and algorithmic randomness.

 More recently, we have proven that the world may be much more programmable than previously thought, and we showed that Turing universality is pervasive and ubiquitous among random abstract computer programs breaking some previously believed boundaries.

 These are animated videos showing 2 of the group’s main research subjects and results: